 The Falklands has an abundance of wildlife and one of the few remaining locations on earth where nature is in charge.
 It has been likened to the Galapagos by some visitors.
 You will have the opportunity to sit amongst the wildlife and observe these creatures as they should be experienced, in the wild, in this unspoilt natural environment.
 If you sit quietly on a beach, in total isolation the penguins will come up to investigate you!

 The Falklands truly are a unique place to view these beautiful creatures in their natural habitat.

-More than 227 species of bird have been identified in the Falklands, including 800,000 black-browed albatross, 770,000 penguins, Gentoo, Magellanic, Rockhopper, King and Macaroni.
+More than 227 species of bird have been identified in the Falklands, including 800,000 Black-browed albatross, 770,000 penguins, including Gentoo, Magellanic, Rockhopper, King and Macaroni.

 The endangered striated caracara will go for a walk with you, but hang onto your camera; he is partial to anything shiny!
 Try to keep your hat whilst the skua dives and swoops overhead you as you take a stroll.

 The Elephant seal, Fur Seal and Southern Sea Lion are magnificent and why not do a spot of whale and dolphin watching as they hunt and play in the surf.

 14 species of whales and dolphins have been recorded in Falkland waters, including Orcas, Sei and Southern Right Whales.
 Peale’s and Commerson’s Dolphins are frequently seen throughout the islands’ shores.

 The Falklands Islands Fox known as ‘ Warrah’ to the early settlers, was the only native terrestrial mammal occurring on East and West Falkland.
 It was exterminated by 1876 because it was considered to be a threat to the abundant sheep population.
 All mammalian predators in the Falklands have been introduced, though many outer islands remain rodent and cat free.